friatech/lilo/README.md

 # Lilo
 Lilo is a super-fast GraphQL stitching library.
-Procject is heavily inspired by Atlassian Braid but it seems no more maintained.
+Project is heavily inspired by Atlassian Braid, but it seems no more maintained.

-Basic Usage:
+## Basic Usage

 ```java
 final Lilo lilo = Lilo.builder()